HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/dx_performance_medium_cfg.md

       ![](../../../../images/AWS-Native-Kube-Volume-Info.png)

+!!!note
+      Ramp up time is 1.5 sec per user.
+Test duration is addition of rampmup time and one hour with peak load of concurrent users.

 ### Authoring details

 Set up the systems before performing the rendering tests.
 This section provides details for WCM, DAM, and portlets authoring.